OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 Here you can specify the location of the source data.
-The following source types are supported: delimited text files, SAS files, MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure.
+The following source types are supported: delimited text files, SAS files, MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure, Snowflake.
 Below are connection instructions for each data type of data source.
 Once you have entered the necessary information, the “Test connection” button can ensure a connection can be made.